 Effective May 1, 2019, the Company adopted IFRS 16 using the modified retrospective approach with the effect of initially applying this standard recognized at the date of application.
+Under this method, the Company elected to measure right-of-use of asset as equal to lease liability, adjusted for amounts previously recorded for deferred lease inducements or prepaid rent as at the date of adoption.
 The cumulative effect of initially applying IFRS 16 at initial application was recognized in retained earnings as of May 1, 2019 and comparative information presented for 2019 has not been restated.